 20 Years of Service in Madison County

-Twenty years ago, the work of Community Housing Coalition (CHC) of Madison County began informally with local church congregations banding together to provide home repairs for families in need in their communities.
+More than 20 years ago, the work of Community Housing Coalition (CHC) of Madison County began informally with local church congregations banding together to provide home repairs for families in need in their communities.
 Aging housing stock and the very low income level of many homeowners in the County resulted in an increasing need for such assistance.
 Community Housing Coalition was formed out of the need to coordinate the generous efforts of the various groups providing assistance to community members.

 Today, 25% of Madison County residents live in sub-standard housing.
 A growing senior population, rising housing prices, the challenges of addiction, and generational poverty are all part of the environment in which we work.